-update will help guide how it is managed and improved over the next 10+ years!
-This survey should take approximately 5 minutes to complete.
-Thank you!
+w Royal Park is one of the Town's most loved parks.
+Your input into the 2020 Park Master Plan date will help guide how it is managed and improved over the next 10+ years!
+Thi s survey should take approximately 5 minutes to complete.
+Tha ank you!
 How many people in your household visit the park?
-Please indicate the # of people in each category Age 0-5 Age 5-10 Age 10-18 Age 19-30 Age 30-65 Age 65+ (note: Matrix of dropdown menus; Column "Number of People"; categories 1, 2, 3, 4, 5+) 2.
+Please indicate the # of people in each category. a.
+Age 0-5 b.
+Age 5-10 c.
+Age 10-18 d.
+Age 19-30 e.
+Age 30-65 f.
+Age 65+ htte: Matrix of dropdown menus; Column "Number of People"; categories 1, 2, 3, 4, 5+) 2.
 What is your gender? a.
 Female b.
 Male c.
 Other 3.
 In the past month approximately how many times did you visit View Royal Park?
-4. When do you typically use the park? □Weekday Morning □Weekday Afternoon □Weekday Evening □Weekend Morning □Weekend Afternoon □Weekend Evening
+4. When do you typically use the park? ☐ Weekday Morning ☐ Weekday Afternoon ☐ Weekday Evening ☐ Weekend Morning ☐ Weekend Afternoon ☐ Weekend Evening

-5. Do you normally visit the park : ☐ Individually ☐with Far mily □with Friends □wi th Group, what size of group?
+5. Do you normally visit the park: ☐ Individually ☐with Family ☐with Friends ☐with Group, what size of group?

-6. Please indicate your frequency of u Fields/Grass Areas: □Nover
+6. Please indicate your frequency of Fields/Grass Areas:

 ☐ Frequently □Occasionally □Never

 Playground: □ Frequently □Occasionally □Never

-Picnic Tables and Seating ☐ Frequently : □Occasionally □Never
+Picnic Tables and Seat ing:

+☐ Frequently □Occasionally □Never

 Walking Path: ☐ Frequently □Occasionally □Never

 Community Garden:

 ☐ Frequently □Occasionally □Never

-Bike Park:
+Bike Park: ,

 ☐ Frequently □Occasionally □Never

+Doccusionany Linever

-Fitness Equipment:
+Fitness Equipment: -

 ☐ Frequently □Occasionally □Never

-7. How do you normally access the pa ırk?
+7. How do you normally access the Bicycle Bus Car/Motorbike Foot Scooter park?

-☐ Bicycle

-☐ Bus

-☐ Car/Motorbike☐ Foot

-□ Scooter

-2505000

 8. Where do you live?

-☐ View Royal
+□ View Royal

 ☐ Colwood

 ☐ Langford

-☐ Saanich -
+☐ Saanich

-☐ Esquimalt
+☐ Esquimalt -

-☐ Victoria
+□ Victoria

 Other:

-9. How far did you travel to visit the park?
+9. How far did you travel to visit the e park?

 □ 0-1KM

 □ 2-4KM

 □ 5-9KM

 □ 10-24KM

 □ 24KM+

-10. Do you or any members of your household have a physical disability? ☐Yes ☐No Does their disability limit their ability to utilize the park? ☐Yes ☐No What suggestions do you have to make the park more accessible for those with limited mobility?
+10. Do you or any members of your household have a physical disability? □Yes □No

+Does their disability limit their ability to utilize the park? □Yes □No

+What suggestions do you have to make the park more accessible for those with limited

+mobility?

 11. What is your favourite activity/ feature in the park?
 Please pick your top 5.

 a.
 Bike Park

 b.
 Off-leash dog area

 c.
 Open fields

 d.
 Playground

 e.
 Benches and tables

 f.
 Community garden

 g.
 Fitness Equipment

 h.
 Walking paths

 i.
 Natural areas

 j.
 Washroom

 k.
 Trees and shade

 Other or Comments:

 12. What activities/features would you like to see added or expanded in the park?

 Comments:

 13. What activities/features would you like to see removed or reduced?

 Comments:

 14. What do you think are the biggest issues/problems in the park?

 15. Do you feel safe utilizing the park? □Yes □No

 If you answered no, can you explain why?

-in you answered no, earn you explain why.
+Assessment and the second of t

-16. Please rank in order of importance which of the following features you would like to see added, expanded, or improved in View Royal Park.
-Please rank these numerically with #1 being the most important to you.
+16. expand importa rank in order of importance which of the following features you would like to see added, ed, or improved in View Royal Park.
+Please rank these numerically with #1 being the most ant to you.
 If the features are not important to you leave as blank/0.
-If you specifically do n want the feature in the park mark with an 'NA'. ot
+If you specifically do not

+want th ne feature in the park mark with an 'NA'.

 Artwork Benches/Seating areas

 Bird Blind

 Bike Park

 Bridge Connection across the Creek to Neighbourhoods

 Creek Viewing Platforms and/or Fishing Dock

 Community Gardens

 Off-Leash Dog Area

 Dog Agility Course

 Fitness Circuit

 Flower Garden Displays

 Improved/Expanded Parking Facilities

 Interpretive Displays (Natural/Cultural History)

 Naturalized Areas (Invasive species removal, restoration planting)

 New Playground Equipment for ages 2-5 (pre-school)

 New Playground Equipment for ages 5-12

 Path Lighting

 Picnic Areas/Picnic shelter

 Sport Amenities: Please Specify:

 Trees

 Additional Walking Paths

 Washroom facilities

 Other:

-17. .
-Do you belong to any groups/clubs who regularly utilize the park?
+17. Do you belong to any groւ ups/clubs who regularly utilize the park?
 Please Specify: